Cleopatra (1963 film): Casting and personnel changes

-Shooting resumes in Rome
+Filming resumes in Rome

 On September 25, 1961, principal photography began on the revamped production of Cleopatra.
 Mankiewicz had expressed his intention of directing a two-part epic: "I had in mind two separate but closely linked Elizabeth Taylor films—Caesar and Cleopatra and Antony and Cleopatra—each to run three hours, both segments to receive simultaneous release.
 Moreover, I felt compelled to undertake the writing of both halves myself, a measure of my total dissatisfaction with the material that had been produced to date."

 At that time, he had completed 132 pages of the shooting script, with another 195 pages that remained to be written, so Mankiewicz shot the film in sequence, leaving several actors waiting indefinitely until their scenes were ready to be shot.
 For the first few months of filming, he filmed scenes during the daytime and wrote the script at night, resorting to amphetamine injections and wearing protective gloves because he contracted dermatitis in both hands.
 Overwhelmed, in February 1962, Mankiewicz rehired MacDougall to script several battle scenes (particularly those of Moongate and Actium) and the final 50 remaining pages of the second half.

-On January 22, 1962, Taylor and Burton filmed their first scene together.
-Wanger observed in his journal: "There comes a time during the making of a movie when the actors become the characters they play...
-It was quiet, and you could almost feel the electricity between Liz and Burton."
-By February, news of the love affair made headlines worldwide; as both were married to others, the news brought bad publicity to the already troubled production.